What is supply chain finance?

-Supply chain finance (or SCF) is a form of supplier finance in which suppliers can receive early payment on their invoices.
+Supply chain finance, also known as supplier finance or reverse factoring, is a financing solution in which suppliers can receive early payment on their invoices.
 Supply chain finance reduces the risk of supply chain disruption and enables both buyers and suppliers to optimize their working capital.
-It’s also known as reverse factoring.

 Unlike other receivables finance techniques like factoring, supply chain finance is set-up by the buyer instead of by the supplier.
 Another key difference is that suppliers can access supply chain finance at a funding cost based on the buyer’s credit rating, rather than their own.
-As a result, suppliers are typically able to receive supply chain finance at a lower cost than they can otherwise access.
+As a result, suppliers are typically able to receive supply chain finance at a lower cost than with other financing methods.

-The term ‘supply chain finance’ is also sometimes used to describe a broader range of supplier financing solutions, such as dynamic discounting, in which the buyer funds the program by enabling suppliers to access early payment on invoices in exchange for a discount.
+The term supply chain finance is also sometimes used generically to describe a broader range of supplier financing solutions, including solutions like dynamic discounting, in which the buyer funds the program by enabling suppliers to access early payment on invoices in exchange for an early payment discount.
 However, the term is more commonly used as a synonym for reverse factoring.

 How does supply chain finance work?

 While buyers have traditionally focused on onboarding their 20 or 50 largest suppliers, technology-led solutions now enable companies to offer supply chain finance to hundreds, thousands or even tens of thousands of suppliers across a global supply chain.
 This is made possible by providing user-friendly platforms and streamlined supplier onboarding processes which makes it simple to onboard large numbers of suppliers rapidly and with minimal effort.